asbestos attorney Toll Free 1-800-998-9729

 Q. How do you get Mesothelioma?

-Q. How long does it take after exposure for the disease to show up?
+Q. How long after exposure do symptoms start to appear?

 Q. How common is mesothelioma?

-A. According to the American Cancer Society, 2,000 to 3,000 people per year in the United States are diagnosed with malignant mesothelioma.
+A. About 2,700 people per year in the United States are diagnosed with malignant mesothelioma.
 Click here for more statistics on mesothelioma.
-More general cancer statistics.

-Q. Is mesothelioma (also sometimes referred to as “asbestos cancer”) the same as asbestosis?
+Q. Is mesothelioma (also sometimes referred to as “asbestos cancer”) the same as lung cancer?

 Q. How is mesothelioma diagnosed?